 Veda is best known for her presentation of “Veda’s Hot Mess,” a moment where she shines a light on downright shocking behaviors of the celebrities we have all grown to love and admire as well as news stories that make us ask, “WTF?”
 (Veda’s delivery of these stories can also make you ask, “WTF”!!!!)

-97.9 The Beat’s newest jock J Kruz defines “swag.”
+97.9 The Beat’s J Kruz defines “swag.”
 Speaking three languages and thriving as world-traveler, recording artist and radio personality, J Kruz brings an unparalleled persona to Dallas-Ft.
 Worth.
 Born in New York and raised in Pittsburgh, Kruz, who was voted ‘Top Talent’ in the Steel City three years in a row, comes to Dallas from WAMO radio in Pittsburgh.
 Well-known for his high-energy antics, he spent five years in Pittsburgh before bringing his “movement” to Dallas.
 While in Pittsburgh, he was the first Latino radio jock in the market, known as “The Holla Back Kid” for his daily rap roll call and as the pioneer of “Local Live,” which highlighted local artists in and around Pittsburg.

 From performing to hosting TV shows and mixtapes to modeling and acting, Kruz continues to accomplish big things.
 And he remarks, “ I’m just getting started.”